 It's a happy day when your federal tax refund arrives.
 Most taxpayers receive their refund within 21 days of filing, but sometimes the check is not in the mail or deposited to your bank account as quickly as you would like.
-Often, delays in receiving tax refunds are caused by matters within your control.
+Often, tax refund delays are caused by matters within your control.
 Once you become aware of the issues that cause delays, you can take steps to avoid them.

 1. Silly typos

 If you spell your name wrong, reverse any digits in your Social Security number (SSN) or use an incorrect home address, the Internal Revenue Service (IRS) will notice.
 Sloppy handwriting can cause such errors, but so can being in a hurry.
 The IRS includes these kinds of typos on its list of common taxpayer mistakes and any one of them is enough to delay your refund.

 Tax returns include lots of math calculations, and the trickle-down theory applies.
 If you get one calculation wrong — like incorrectly adding, instead of subtracting, deductions — the math error trickles down to later calculations so that your tax return has inaccuracies.
 Double-check your math to prevent miscalculations and the delays they can cause.
 Better yet, e-file your return and let trusted software do the calculations for you.